Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 - Progress reports for superiors,

-- Even social media for communication with customers as external stakeholders.
+- Social media to communicate with customers as external stakeholders.

 If you want to know more about the importance of communication in a project, check out this article: